 - Acting like different people

-- Feeling detached from your emotions, or a sense of feeling numb
+- Feeling detached from emotions, or a sense of feeling numb

 - Internal voices and dialogue

-- Being told about events that you do not remember
+- Being told about events that they do not remember

-- Having possessions that you do not recall buying
+- Having possessions that they do not recall buying

 Other problems can include: